Iguanacolossus/Volcanoes-on-Venus/README.md

 **To convert the model to predict a continouse range of numbers I made the following changes:**<br>
 - The output dense layer has a linear activation function so that the output can be any number.
-- Loss function is mean squared error, and metric for evaluation is mean squared error.
+- Loss function is mean squared error, and metric for evaluation is mean squared error and mean absolute error.

 I first filted the data set to only samples that have a radius measurment.
 This brought the sample size down to 1000 samples.
 I will leave this small for now to see how the CNN performes.
 Below is a histogram of radii showing two clear sizes of volcano a majority type that are roughly 40 pixels across and a minority that are small, at about 10 pixels across. <br>
 ![hist](images/radius_hist.png)<br>